alexharri/animation-editor/README.md

 ![Pen tool][img_pen_tool]

-Shape layers allow the configuration options you would expect:
+Shape layers contain the configuration options you would expect:

 -   Fill color and opacity
 -   Stroke width, color and opacity